EmilSchroder/MTG_machine_learning/README.md

 * Published deck list card is included in
 * Number of mentions the card gets in community forums
 * What formats the card is legal in
+* If it is foil

+## Data formatting

+The website Scryfall has APIs available to access the necessary data.